Millions of Americans now living with Long COVID

 Researchers are still working to understand the risk factors not only for severe COVID requiring ICU care, Dr. Raju says, but also for “a course that involves prolonged symptoms and a prolonged recovery” after a relatively mild initial illness.

-• Preexisting conditions, such as type 2 diabetes and obesity
+• Underlying health conditions, such as type 2 diabetes and obesity

 • Having severe COVID (although people with mild cases may also be affected)

-1. COVID-19 may result in the production of an antibody that mimics the virus.
-This may trigger an autoimmune response that causes the immune system to attack its own antibodies.
+• The infection may trigger an autoimmune response that causes the immune system to mistakenly attack parts of your own body.

-4. COVID may disrupt the immune system and reactivate “old” viruses that persist in the body, like Epstein-Barr.
+• COVID may disrupt the immune system and reactivate “old” viruses that persist in the body, like Epstein-Barr.
+This is the virus that causes mononucleosis (mono), which can lead to extreme fatigue.

-Some people with long COVID may experience symptoms that are tough to describe and manage.
+Some people with Long COVID may experience symptoms that can be difficult to describe and manage.
 Their physical exams, routine blood tests, chest x-rays, and heart tests may be normal.
 In these cases, symptoms may be similar to other chronic conditions, including myalgic encephalomyelitis, commonly known as chronic fatigue syndrome (ME/CFS).
-This disorder causes debilitating fatigue and has been linked to dysfunction in mitochondria—the cell’s powerhouses—and to immune system malfunction.
+This condition causes debilitating fatigue.
 Some cases of chronic fatigue syndrome have been linked to recent viral infection.
 Something similar could be going on with COVID survivors.

 Finding a path to recovery